 Boil Type: Cystic Acne

 Cystic acne is a type of skin abscess that forms when oil and dead skin cells clog a hair follicle, creating a place where bacteria grow and thrive.
 It affects deeper skin tissue than regular acne, leading to firm, painful cysts.
-It's most common on the face and shoulders and typically occurs in the teenage years.
+It's most commonly on the face and shoulders and typically occurs in the teenage years.

 Boil Type: Armpit and Groin